 assert( checker.moves() == 2 );

-Notice, to run the function on another thread, the arguments have to be available on the other thread.
-I can move the checker into another thread if I don’t need it.
+thread if I don’t need it.
 As expected, no copies are performed.
-The two moves are accounted for:
+The two moves

-• One move into the std::async function itself
+- One move into the

-• Another move into the newly created thread.
+function itself - Another move into the newly created thread.

-Since our printContents function takes an object by const& it is normal to expect that no copies or moves are performed- we just access the object through a reference from another thread.
-Let’s try it:
+performed- we just access the object through a reference from another thread.

 move_checker checker;